margaridafg/soure-fontes/sources/README.md

 # Sources directory
 The text files with extension .cli or .kleio go into here.

-Current sources collected by Joaquim Carvalho and Fernando Pais
+Current sources collected by Joaquim Carvalho and Fernando Pais.